Limited Time Offer

 Playing favorites breaks trust and causes a rift among employees.
 It may also negatively impact the productivity of employees who prefer to work from home since their output isn’t adequately credited.
 To avoid such scenarios, HR professionals should start viewing remote work as the new norm and find ways to keep every employee involved and up-to-speed with daily company operations.

-3. Set Proper Expectations
+3. Set proper expectations

 The next hybrid work tip we’ll cover is setting proper expectations for all your teams.